-Opinion: “Thankfully, SB1457 failed to become law, but there was a piece of SB1457 in every chapter of my pregnancy and birth nightmare.”
+Opinion: “There was a piece of SB1457 in every chapter of my pregnancy and birth nightmare.”

 My husband and I were delighted to learn we were expecting twins just three weeks after our wedding at my “advanced maternal age” of 37.

 Our joy abruptly dissipated when we discovered that our son had a critical heart defect that was causing blood to pump into his lungs.

 My doctor was clear: Carrying him to term presented high risks for him, for his perfectly healthy twin sister, and for me.

 Senate Bill 1457 had the potential to criminalize the relationship between my doctor and me and could put every miscarriage, pregnancy complication, or procedure like I survived under a legal microscope—and put the freedom of doctors and their patients on the line.

 After months of debate, the bill failed to pass Wednesday—staved off by one vote.